puffscoin/subdomain-registrar/README.md

 ### Adding a domain

-Any .eth domain owner may use this contract by:
+Any .puffs domain owner may use this contract by:

  1. Transferring ownership of the Deed to the deployed contract.
- 2. Calling `configureDomain(name, price, referralFeePPM)`, where `name` is the name of the domain (without .eth), price is the price in wei to charge for a subdomain registration, and `referralFeePPM` is the referral fee to offer to frontends, in parts-per-million.
+ 2. Calling `configureDomain(name, price, referralFeePPM)`, where `name` is the name of the domain (without .puffs), price is the price in wei to charge for a subdomain registration, and `referralFeePPM` is the referral fee to offer to frontends, in parts-per-million.
  3. Getting the new domain whitelisted with frontends so users can buy it.

 Note that this process is IRREVOCABLE!
 For the security of customers, once you have transferred your domain to the subdomain registrar, you cannot claim it back except under very limited circumstances (see below).